 Type of Sign Minimum Size (mm) Minimum Size (inches)

-I. Reference Posts
+I. Reference Location Signs

 Word 100 4

 Numeral 250 10

 J. Boundary and Orientation Signs

 Word - Upper-Case Letters 200 8

 Word - Lower-Case Letters 150 6

 K. Next Exit and Next Services Signs

 Word and Numeral 200 8

 L. Exit Only Signs

 Word 300 12

 M. Diagrammatic Signs

 Lane Widths 125 5

 Lane Line Segments 25 x 150 1 x 6

 Gap Between Lane Lines 150 6

 Stem Height (up to upper point of departure) 750 30

 Arrowhead (standard "up" arrow) 200 8

 Space Between Arrowhead and Route Shield 300 12

-^{}Changeable Message Signs may often require larger sizes than the minimum.
+\Changeable Message Signs may often require larger sizes than the minimum.
 A size of 450 mm (18 in) should be used where traffic speeds are greater than 90 km/h (55 mph), in areas of persistent inclement weather, or where complex driving tasks are involved.

-adjacent lane.
+A sign mounted over a particular roadway lane to which it applies might have to be limited in horizontal dimension to the width of the lane, so that another sign can be placed over an adjacent lane.
 The necessity to maintain proper vertical clearance might also place a further limitation on the size of the overhead sign and the legend that can be accommodated.